camptocamp/puppet-tdd-book/en/02-setup/02-chapter2.markdown

 Install Puppet on every host in our nodeset.
 Beaker supports multiple hosts in a nodeset.
 This functionality will not be explained here.

 ### LINE 18
-Tells Beaker to scp our sourcedir into the spawned virtual machine’s /etc/puppet/modules.
+Tells Beaker to scp our sourcedir into the spawned virtual machine’s `/etc/puppet/modules`.

 ## CONFIGURE UNIT TESTS
-We will use rspec-puppet to run unit tests.
+We will use [rspec-puppet](https://github.com/rodjek/rspec-puppet) to run unit tests.

 ### CONFIGURE GEMFILE
 The `puppetlabs_spec_helper` gem provides some helpers to ease rspec-puppet configuration.
-Let’s add it to our Gemfile:
+Let’s add it to our `Gemfile`:

 ```ruby